yanei11/sheep_ast/INSTALL.md

 The example command is listed in [bin/bin_test.rb](https://github.com/yanei11/sheep_ast/blob/master/spec/bin/bin_test.rb)
 This AppImage is just executing [bin/run-sheep-ast](https://github.com/yanei11/sheep_ast/blob/master/bin/run-sheep-ast) file.

+Unfortunately, the AppImage in this repository has a limitation that it can take only **absolute path** for the option.
+Available option can be seen by executing with `-h` option.

 # For the library user, or developer

 proceding following steps: